 4.1.
-New CMB large scale anisotropies map
+New cosmic microwave background large-scale anisotropies map

-To illustrate the accuracy of the CMB cosmological anisotropies map built by the Bcsep method, we use an end-to-end simulation which contains CMB, noise, systematic effects residuals, and also a CO model and a dust model as per Eq.
-2. Thus, this simulation does not intend to evaluate the Bcsep ability to solve for the dust model, but only for the noise and systematic effects residuals.
+To illustrate the accuracy of the CMB cosmological anisotropies map built by the Bcsep method, we use an end-to-end simulation which contains CMB realizations, noise, systematic effect residuals, and also a single CO model and a dust model as per Eq.
+(2) which is removed at the end of the processing.
+Thus, this simulation does not intend to evaluate the Bcsep ability to solve for the dust model, but only for the noise and systematic effect residuals.

-Figure 5 shows the difference between the simulated input CMB primary anisotropies map (without solar dipole) and the retrieved one.
-The narrow galactic ridge towards the inner galaxy is the only visible contributor to a significant dipole term, with a main vector direction toward $b = l = 0^{\circ}$.
-To avoid this bias, the solar dipole is extracted outside the galactic ridge mask M_g .
-The error induced on the solar dipole amplitude is $0.103 \,\mu\text{K}$ with $f{sky} = 0.90$, and $0.108 \,\mu\text{K}$ with $f{sky} = 0.95$.
-This shows that the noise and systematic effect on the CMB maps removal outside M_g , within this range of f{sky} , is not a direct problem for the solar dipole determination.
-The dust foreground residuals remains the main issue.
+Figure 5 shows the difference between the simulated input map of CMB primary anisotropies (without solar dipole) and the retrieved one.
+The narrow Galactic ridge towards the inner galaxy is the only visible contributor to a significant dipole term, with a main vector direction toward $b = l = 0^{\circ}$.
+To avoid this bias, the solar dipole is extracted outside the Galactic ridge mask M_g .
+The error induced on the solar dipole amplitude is 0.103 μK with $f{sky} = 0.90$, and 0.108 μK with $f{sky} = 0.95$.
+This shows that the removal of noise and systematic effects on the CMB maps outside M_g -within this range of f{sky} - is not a direct problem for the solar dipole determination.
+The dust foreground residuals remain the main issue.